Resolution of Student Concerns

 Using the complaint resolution system, the following process for review and resolution will be used.

-- The Vice President, Student Affairs will direct each complaint to the appropriate divisional Vice President or to the Provost for review and resolution.
+- The Provost will direct each complaint to the appropriate divisional Vice President or to the Provost for review and resolution.

 - Complaints will be acknowledged within 5 days of receiving all information necessary to process the complaint.
 This acknowledgement will:

 - be in writing from the divisional Vice President reviewing the complaint

 - identify the staff member handling the complaint